For Nevada’s Carson Strong, the NFL combine is about proving both his knee and his game are sound

 After Nevada’s first practice, one reporter noted Strong’s knee was “bleeding heavily.”
 Strong had arthroscopic surgery to clear out scar tissue in the knee and sometimes had to watch from a golf cart.
 Strong always has been a pocket passer with limited mobility, but the knee made it extreme.
 Last season, he said, he was “a statue.”

-Instead, Strong had to beat teams with his mind.
+So Strong had to beat teams with his mind.
 Nevada put the offense in his hands, giving him full autonomy to change plays, protections or routes at the line of scrimmage.
 He focused on improving his decision-making and led Nevada to an 8-4 finish.
 In the last game of the year, he played without a knee brace for the first time.

-In February, at the Senior Bowl, Strong tried to show teams how much his mobility on bootlegs and in the pocket had progressed.
+At the Senior Bowl in February, Strong tried to show teams how much his mobility on bootlegs and in the pocket had progressed.
 He played well, showcasing his arm strength and an ability to pick up a new offense quickly.
-To reporters, Strong detailed the intricacies of his surgeries and said that, if his body were going to reject his new knee cartilage, it would have happened already.
+To reporters, Strong detailed the intricacies of his surgeries and said that if his body were going to reject his new knee cartilage, it would have happened already.

 “My agent may not be liking what I’m saying right now, but I’m open with it because if a team’s going to draft me, they’re going to need to know the truth anyways,” he said.
 “Because we’re going to have to manage it at some point.
 It’s something that I have to deal with.”

 This offseason, he has been training with quarterback guru Jordan Palmer and Ridder, the passing prospect from Cincinnati.
-Palmer pointed out Strong developed bad mechanical habits while he compensated for his knee, and he has had to relearn how to drive off his right foot when he throws.
+Palmer pointed out that Strong developed bad mechanical habits while he compensated for his knee, and he has had to relearn how to drive off his right foot when he throws.
 To Strong, this illustrates why he has untapped power and potential he will realize in the NFL.

 To NFL medical staffs, this is a challenge.
 They must decide whether Strong is at risk of suffering chronic knee pain that could limit his career or is a quarterback who might have untapped potential.